-Allergies aren’t simply a benign affliction that involves lots of tissues and eyedrops.
-The Centers for Disease Control and Prevention (CDC) states that “‘allergies are the sixth leading cause of chronic illness in the [United States],’ leading to healthcare costs in excess of $18 billion each year.”
+Allergies aren’t simply benign afflictions that involve lots of tissues and eyedrops.
+The Centers for Disease Control and Prevention (CDC) states that “‘allergies are the sixth leading cause of chronic illness in the [United States], leading to healthcare costs in excess of $18 billion each year.”

 A huge majority of the population has become increasingly sensitive to the changing tides between the seasons.
-Some people, like myself, who have never experienced allergies before are now succumbing to the symptoms on a regular basis.
+Some people, like myself, who have never experienced allergies before, are now succumbing to the symptoms regularly.

 While there are a variety of ways to naturally engage and deal with these symptoms, it’s not just physical.
 One of the biggest changes seen in those with seasonal transition allergies is a shift in mood — especially in those predisposed to depression and anxiety.
 It’s as if Seasonal Affective Disorder (SAD) — “a form of depression that directly relates to seasons with the lowest temperatures and overcast skies” — has become the normal response to a change of season.